Rustfahrtagentur/microcad/doc/parts/README.md

 ### Post-initialization code

-Post-initialization code is either the code of a module without any *explicit initializers* or the code after them.
+Post-initialization code is either the code of a part without any *explicit initializers* or the code after them.
 It can access all fields generated from implicit or explicit initialization or from any explicit initializer.

-## Module Elements
+## Part Elements

 - [Functions](functions.md)
 - [Explicit Initialization (`init`)](init.md)